Draggle Rock

-"Draggle Rock" is the third episode of the fifth season of RuPaul's Drag Race.
+"Draggle Rock" is the third episode of the fifth season of the American television series RuPaul's Drag Race.
 It originally aired on February 11, 2013.
+The episode's main challenge tasks the contestants with teaming up and starring in children's television shows.
 Coco Austin and Paulina Porizkova are guest judges.

-Detox wins the episode's main challenge, and Monica Beverly Hillz is eliminated from the competition after placing in the bottom two and losing a lip-sync against Coco Montrese.
+Detox wins the episode's main challenge.
+Monica Beverly Hillz is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Coco Montrese to "When I Grow Up" (2008) by The Pussycat Dolls.
+The episode's mini-challenge introduces the fictional character Lil' Poundcake.